gbv/jskos-data/README.md

 * `$ID-mappings.ndjson`
 * `$ID-concordance.json`

 The files should be generated automatically via a `Makefile`.
 Its sources such as CSV files should be included as well.
-Each directory should further contain a brief `README.md` giving a title and links to BARTOC (if applicable) and additional (re)sources such as instructions how to update the data.
+Each directory should further contain a brief `README.md` giving a title and links to sources and additional resources such as instructions how to update the data.

+Very large vocabularies are not fully committed to the repository.

+Script `status.sh` lists all directories and their relevant files.

 ## Requirements